Piao Shihao

-Piao Shihao (朴世豪; Korean: 박세호; born 9 July 1991 in Wangqing County, Yanbian) is a Chinese footballer of Korean descent who currently plays as a defensive midfielder or defender for Shijiazhuang Ever Bright.
+Piao Shihao (朴世豪; Korean: 박세호; born 9 July 1991) is a Chinese footballer who currently plays as a defensive midfielder or defender for Yanbian Longding.

 Club career

 Piao Shihao started his professional football career in 2011 when he was promoted to Yanbian FC's first squad.
 He would gradually establish himself as a vital member of the team and go on to win the division title and promotion to the top tier when the club won the 2015 China League One campaign.
 On 5 March 2016, Piao made his Super League debut in the first match of 2016 season against Shanghai Shenhua, coming on as a substitute for Chi Zhongguo in the 82nd minute.

-On 27 February 2019, Piao transferred to fellow League One side Shijiazhuang Ever Bright.
+On 27 February 2019, Piao transferred to fellow League One side Shijiazhuang Ever Bright (now known as Cangzhou Mighty Lions).
 He would make his debut on 10 March 2019 in a league game against Nantong Zhiyun that ended in a 2-1 victory.
 In his first season with the club he would help the team to a runners-up position and promotion into the top tier.
+After establishing himself as regular within the team, he would unfortunately be part of the squad that finished bottom within the league, however the club was given a reprieve from relegation after the dissolution of Jiangsu Suning.
+Piao would keep his place within the team and start to establish himself as an integral member of the squad and go on score his first goal for the club in a league game on 25 June 2022 against Beijing Guoan F.C. in a 1-1 draw.

 Career statistics

-Statistics accurate as of match played 31 December 2020.
+Statistics accurate as of match played 31 December 2022.